securityengineer/SecurityInterviews/docs/the_process.rst

 Know recursion, BFS, DFS and some companies ask about Big O.

-Sample Questions, which there are solutions for, but you shouldn't look at any of the solutions before writing your own.
+Sample Questions, some of which there are solutions for, but you shouldn't look at any of the solutions before writing your own.

 * Write a function that returns whether or not a number is a power of 2.

 * Create a linked list that supported add and remove.
 Numbers are added in ascending order, so if the list was 1,3,5 and 4 was added it would look like 1,3,4,5.

 * The recursion chapter of Cracking the Coding Interview.

+* You are tasked with designing software that runs and controls elevators.
+Explain the defaults for all options available in your implementation.
+What safety precautions do you have to build in?
+What interfaces and class objects would you use?
+What configuration options would you need for the software to work in skyscrapers, buildings with only one elevator, and buildings with banks of elevators?
+How would these use cases change the objects and interfaces in your design?

+* How do you find all the permutations of a string?
+What is the running time?
+* Now imagine that the string has repeating characters.
+How could you modify your solution so it would only find unique permutations as efficiently as possible?

+* Implement a game of tic-tac-toe.
+How do you represent the game board?
+What interfaces do you expose?

+* Write a function that takes two strings as arguments and returns a string containing only the characters found in both strings.
+Have them write 2 versions – one that is O(n) and one that is O(n^2).

 If they tell you the answer instead of nudge, you failed it, I'm sorry.